Like all Māori, I’m a melting pot of whakapapa/ancestry.

 Governance

-I am a third term elected councillor on the Gisborne District Council.
-I was also made the Deputy Mayor at the end of the last term.
-I am the deputy chair for the District Licensing Committee and am a trained Hearings Commissioner chair.
+I am a fourth term elected councillor on the Gisborne District Council and have been the Deputy Mayor for two terms.
+I am a trained Hearings Commissioner chair.
 Our council is tasked to serve our 50,000+ residents in our beautiful region.

-I have recently been appointed by the Hon Minister Nanaia Mahuta as an Honorary Adviser for the Asia New Zealand Foundation, as a Director to Gisborne District Council’s CCTO Gisborne Holdings Ltd, responsible for $120M+ of Commercial Assets for the Gisborne District, and as a Trustee to Core Education Charitable Trust, a charitable, not-for-profit company that provides public good services for the education sector.
+I was appointed by the Hon Nanaia Mahuta as an Honorary Adviser for the Asia New Zealand Foundation, as a Director to Gisborne District Council’s CCTO Gisborne Holdings Ltd, responsible for $120M+ of Commercial Assets for the Gisborne District, and as a Trustee to Core Education Charitable Trust, a charitable, not-for-profit company that provides public good services for the education sector.

 Mēnā, he pātai ano tāu, tukuna mai tetehi īmera ki ahau koa.